 One of the best small towns on the Turkish Riviera, this is a town for luxury, It offers rooftop dining, exclusive beach clubs and stylish architecture.

 This is a vast university centre with many gardens, art galleries and an abundant cafe culture.
-Enjoy gondola rides on the river, picnicking in parks or enjoying the sights of the Old Town district of Odunpazari, which is home to the Odunpazari Modern Museum – an art gallery with a permanent collection of modern art.
+Enjoy gondola rides on the river, picnicking in parks or enjoy the sights of the Old Town district of Odunpazari, which is home to the Odunpazari Modern Museum – an art gallery with a permanent collection of modern art.

 Cities and places you should avoid